Mobility transition: Further development of local public transport

 In some cities, cableways are built as part of local public transit.
 Such cableways can be found in places such as Medellín (see Metrocable (Medellín)), La Paz (see Mi Teleférico), New York (see Roosevelt Island Tramway), Portland (see Portland Aerial Tram), Algiers (see Cableways of Algiers), Lisbon (see Funiculars in Lisbon), Brest (see Cableways of Brest), Bozen, London (see Emirates Air Line (cable car)) and Ankara.
 Cable cars are electrically operated and they have very low CO2 emissions compared to other modes of transport.
 At 50% capacity, a cable car causes 27 grams of CO2 per person and kilometre, a train with an electric locomotive 30 grams, a bus with a diesel engine 38.5 grams, and a car with a combustion engine even 248 grams.
 Furthermore, cable cars cause practically no noise pollution on the route, since the individual gondolas do not have their own drive, but are moved by a central motor housed in the station.
 In Germany, on the occasion of the Bundesgartenschau ('Federal Horticultural Show'), cable cars have emerged in Berlin (see IGA Cable Car), Koblenz (see Koblenz cable car) and Cologne (see Cologne Cable Car).
 Compared to underground or suburban trains, cable cars are relatively cheap and can be built quickly.
 As of November 2021, there are projects to build more cable cars to supplement local public transit in Berlin, Bonn, Düsseldorf, Cologne, Munich, Stuttgart and Wuppertal.

+Continuous development is also affecting the rural areas as well.
+As a solution, what came into play was the integrated systems of public transport that is playing an important role in the development of rural areas, especially in post-communist countries.